-- Awareness trainings / workshops about gender bias in recruitment process should not be limited to HR but should be open to all managers who are involved in the recruitment process.
-These trainings must be provided internally but also by external service providers who are aware of the issues of gender bias in research, teaching and funding. - A plurality of qualitative and quantitative indicators must be established at the same time as the design of the actions. - In order for this practice to be implemented, dedicated Human Resource staff (1 person) has been assigned on this practice.
-If the practice includes several actions, a dedicated agent must be the referent for each of the actions.
+- Awareness trainings / workshops about gender bias in the recruitment process should not be limited to HR but should be open to all managers who are involved in the recruitment process.
+These trainings must be provided internally but also by external service providers who are aware of the issues of gender bias in research, teaching and funding. - A plurality of qualitative and quantitative indicators must be established at the same time as the design of the actions. - In order for this practice to be implemented, the Head of Human Resources Department, who is also a member of the Gender Equality Plan monitoring group has been assigned on this practice.